-To claim the exemption, the Grantee must complete the Office of Civil Rights (OCR), Certification Form, Section B (http://www.ojp.usdoj.gov/about/ocr/pdfs/cert.pdf) and send it to OCR and BSCC by fax e/mail.
-If the Grantee does not have a current EEOP on file, they must develop and implement one within 60 calendar days of the date that the BSCC Director signed the Grant Award Face Sheet.
-The signed certification will be placed on record in the BSCC grant file.
+If the Grantee does not have a current EEOP on file, they must develop and implement, and submit one to the Office for Civil Rights within 60 calendar days of the date that the BSCC Director signed the Grant Award Face Sheet.
+The signed certification will be placed on record in the BSCC grantee file.